mcmiller905/mcmiller905.github.io/index.md

 ## Machine Learning Coursework - Coursera

 I took Andrew Ng's Machine Learning course on Coursera, this repo contains the coursework for it.
+This was a great way to learn the math behind a lot of popular ML algorithms and get an inside look at the concepts of AI image proccessing and generation.

 [More details here](./machine-learning.html)